It’s common for a tooth to be knocked out because of accidents, fights, sports injuries, or rough play.

 - Eat soft foods and avoid biting on the broken tooth.

-Knocked Out Tooth Management in Cardiff
+Knocked-Out Tooth in Cardiff

 Your doctors at Cardiff Dental can help keep any dental issue under control.